Registered Agent Specifically for the State of Illinois

 - Eliminate or reduce the obligation of good faith and fair dealing; the operating agreement may determine the standards by which the performance of the obligation is to be measured if the standards are not manifestly unreasonable.

-State the company name, formation date and formation state of Illinois;
+State the company name, formation date, and formation state of Illinois;

-Insert the purpose clause used in the articles of organization. this is typically the statutory language required by the State along with any personalized detail of the company’s activities.
+The operating agreement must provide the purpose clause used in the articles of organization. this is typically the statutory language required by the State along with any personalized detail of the company’s activities.

 List the principal office of the limited liability company (you may want to generalize this information to avoid having to amend your operating agreement when you change locations (i.e., the principal office shall be located at such place or places inside or outside of the State of Illinois as the member (manager) may designate from time to time); and

 List the initial Illinois registered office and Illinois Registered Agent named in the articles of organization. (this too can be generalized to avoid amending the operating agreement (i.e., the registered office of the company required to be maintained in the State of Illinois shall be the office of the initial Illinois registered agent named in the articles of organization as the manager/member may determine from time to time);